huili0140/BioinformaticsToolBox/README.md

 <h3><b>Collection of Bioinformatics Scripts in BASH</b></h3>

-The BASH scripts were used in bioinformatical analysis of next-generation sequencing data from genomic DNase I cleavage samples.
+The BASH scripts were used in bioinformatical analysis of next-generation sequencing data from DNase I digested genomes.

-  <li>Aggregated_Plot: Distinct binding profile of transcription factors were visualized while aggregated DNase I cleavage was plotted to distances from the motif centers.
+  <li>Aggregated_Plot: Distinct binding profile of transcription factors were visualized while aggregated DNase I cleavage was plotted to distance from the motif centers.

-  <li>Cleavage_Heatmap: Distinct binding profile of transcription factors were visualized while DNase I cleavage was plotted to distances from the motif center on heatmap.
+  <li>Cleavage_Heatmap: Distinct binding profile of transcription factors were visualized while DNase I cleavage was plotted to distance from the motif center on heatmap.

   <li>Conservation_Plot: Sequence conservation of the motif instances were plotted to distance from motif centers.